TomerGeva/CommDspy/README.md

   * 'sinc' - sinc pulse
   * 'rcos' - raised cosine pulse with roll-off parameter beta
   * 'rrc' - root raised cosine pulse with rolloff parameter beta
+  * 'imp' - impulse response.
+This means that the function will perform up sampling for the given OSR
+* beta - Roll-off factor in case the raised cosine or RRC pulse
+* rj_sigma - Random Jitter std value.
+If 0, no Random Jitter is added to the signal.
+The unit of the RJ is in UI.
+Example: for Baud rate of 53.125 [GHz] UI is ~18.8[psec].
+Using rj_sigma=0.05 [UI] means: rj_sigma = 0.05*18.8e-12 = 0.94e-12 = 940[fsec]

 This function simulated a perfect channel, i.e. ch[n] = delta[n] therefore at the end of the channel we only have the pulse shaping.